EitanMaimoni/Foobar-Server/wikipages/Login&Signup.md

 ### Android App Sign Up Process:

-1. Press the "Sign Up" button and fill in your details and upload a photo (required).
+1. Press the "Sign Up" button and fill in your details and upload a photo (required):

    ![Sign Up and Fill Details](https://github.com/EitanMaimoni/server/assets/118337931/40ae9935-4f5c-434c-8e7f-651a59d7c8b8)

-2. Login using the username and password you just selected.
+2. Login using the username and password you just selected:

    ![Login](https://github.com/EitanMaimoni/server/assets/118337931/51df59a6-4930-41f3-b8cd-d718ed3dbcfc)